COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - What is the format of the computer-based COMLEX-USA examinations?

-- The COMLEX-USA Levels 1, 2-CE and 3 examinations are computerized non-adaptive tests.
+- The COMLEX-USA Levels 1, 2-CE, and 3 examinations are computerized non-adaptive tests.
 The questions selected for each COMLEX-USA examination are predetermined.
 The number of questions and time limit for the examinations are also predetermined and under normal administration conditions are the same regardless of when and where the examinations are administered.
-The total number of questions for COMLEX-USA Level 2-CE is 352, and the total testing time is eight hours for both the Level 1 and Level 2-CE.
+The total number of questions for COMLEX-USA Level 1 and 2-CE is 352, and the total testing time for both exams is eight hours.

 - Registration & Scheduling